FUNDINGPIPS ARTICLE Β· RULES

 Ongoing monitoring

 After KYC approval, FundingPips continues light monitoring for compliance (IP patterns, payment method origin for payouts).
-Major red flags (account consistently used from a restricted location post-activation) can trigger closure, but this is uncommon for pre-existing accounts.
+Major red flags (account consistently used from a restricted location post-activation) can trigger closure, but this is uncommon for pre-existing accounts that were properly approved at signup.

 VPN warnings